MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 1. Select **New** > **View**.

-1. In the **Create a view** dialog box, enter a name for the view.
-This name will be shown on the HoloLens tab.
+1. In the **Create a view** dialog box, enter a name for the view that you want to display on the HoloLens tab.

 1. Select **Create**.